Skip to main content

 • User inputs mood via button presses

-• The Processing Unit registers the input and stores it in the EEPROM
+• The Processing Unit registers the input and stores it memory

 • The Processing Unit processes data and generates visualization